 Two sisters.
 A shocking racist incident.
 The summer that will change both of their lives forever.

-Despite having had near-identical upbringings, sisters Annalie and Margaret agree on only one thing: that they have nothing in common.
+Annalie and Margaret are sisters who agree on only one thing: that they have nothing in common.
 Nineteen-year-old Margaret is driven, ambitious, and keenly aware of social justice issues.
-She couldn't wait to leave their oppressive small-town home and take flight in New York.
-Meanwhile sweet, popular, seventeen-year-old Annalie couldn't think of anything worse - she loves their town, and feels safe coasting along in its confines.
+She couldn't wait to leave their oppressive small hometown and take flight in New York.
+Meanwhile sweet, popular, seventeen-year-old Annalie can't think of anything worse - she loves their town, and feels safe coasting along in its confines.

-Outraged, Margaret flies home, expecting to find her family up in arms.
-Instead, she's amazed to hear they want to forget about it.
-Their mom is worried about what it might stir up, and Annalie just wants to have a 'normal' summer - which Margaret is determined to ruin, apparently.
+Margaret immediately flies home, expecting to find her family up in arms - but she's shocked to learn they want to forget about it.
+Their mom is worried about what it might stir up, and Annalie just wants to have a 'normal' summer.

 A beautiful and powerful story about race, family, and the secrets we keep, perfect for fans of Jenny Han, Nicola Yoon, and Adam Silvera.